This year, April 20th was Easter. So that is my excuse for not remembering the Columbine High School tragedy on that date.

 3) consistency and fairness were important qualities for children to learn that adults should model.

 “In nature there are neither rewards nor punishments – there are consequences.”

-Today, I hope all will step back a moment to remember and consider what is important.
-And we should be thankful that some still remember the tragedies and many still work towards solutions — every day.
+Today, I hope people will step back a moment to remember and consider what is important.
+And we should be thankful that some still remember the tragedies and that many still work towards solutions — every day.